 While there has been very little good to come out of the last year, I’m grateful for the opportunity to spend more time with my wife and newborn baby boy.
 Prior to the pandemic, I enjoyed being active in the Tampa community, playing and watching sports, reading, traveling with my wife, riding my road bike, and getting out on the water whether it was fishing, diving, or spearfishing.

 I may take the liberty of offering several pieces of advice, most of which is also applicable to a young or new lawyer.
 One piece of advice was that no matter what, things will never be as bad or as good as they seem.
-That especially rings true in this profession where you can often became engrossed and caught up in a case or issue and lose perspective of the bigger picture.
+That especially rings true in this profession where you can often become engrossed and caught up in a case or issue and lose perspective of the bigger picture.
 Although it may never be easy, trying to take a step back often helps to keep things in perspective.
 Another piece of advice is that there is no such thing as being over-prepared.
-Especially as a younger lawyer, you should strive to have the best grasp of both the factual, and where possible legal, issues to provide the greatest value to your colleagues.
+Especially as a younger lawyer, you should strive to have the best grasp of both the factual and where possible legal, issues to provide the greatest value to your colleagues.
 This also applies whether you are taking a deposition, at a hearing, or at trial; having a mastery of the subject matter puts you in the best position to be a successful advocate and lawyer.
 Another piece of advice, “Don’t F* it up!”, is also a good motivator to be as prepared as possible.
 Finally, I was told that one of a lawyer’s greatest gifts is to use their skills to assist the less fortunate.